 Lauren Drag, PhD, ABPP-CN

 Dr. Lauren Drag, PhD, ABPP-CN (PSY23476) is a board-certified clinical neuropsychologist with over 10 years of specialized experience in performing neuropsychological evaluations with both adolescents and adults.
-She is a Clinical Assistant Professor (affiliated) in the Department of Neurology and Neurological Sciences at the Stanford University Medical Center and an attending neuropsychologist at Stanford Hospital and Clinics within the Neuropsychology Service, Concussion Clinic, Center for Memory Disorders, and Stroke Clinic.

 Dr. Drag's clinical expertise covers a wide range of neurological and psychiatric conditions including, but not limited to, ADHD, learning disorders, traumatic brain injury/concussion, dementia and other neurodegenerative disorders, depression, anxiety, cancer, and stroke.
 In addition to her broad-based clinical experience, Dr. Drag is actively engaged in scholarly research and has authored over 20 peer-reviewed publications and 4 book chapters, primarily focusing on traumatic brain injury, cognitive aging, and cognitive changes in older physicians.
 Her research has been cited by over 550 publications.